-- There are nearly 347 million people all over the world suffering from diabetes and this number is likely to double in the coming years.
-In India, there are nearly 50 million diabetics. – World Health Organizations (WHO) estimate
+- There are nearly 422 million people all over the world suffering from diabetes.
+In India, there are nearly 77 million diabetics.

-- According to an article by Reuters, India has an estimated 77 million pre-diabetics (It is the state in which some but not all of the diagnostic criteria for diabetes are met).
+- According to a study, India has an estimated 14% (1 in 6 Indians) pre-diabetics (It is the state in which some but not all of the diagnostic criteria for diabetes are met).

 - Around 90 percent of global sufferers have Type 2, a form the WHO says is “largely the result of excess body weight and physical inactivity…. (a) growing global problem”.
 Half of all diabetes sufferers die of cardiovascular disease, according to the WHO.

-- Sedentary lifestyle, obesity, stress, high-blood pressure, high cholesterol levels, diabetes, family history are some other factors that increase chances of heart ailments.
+- A sedentary lifestyle, obesity, stress, high blood pressure, high cholesterol levels, diabetes, and family history are some other factors that increase the chances of heart ailments.

 - Smoking is invariably a common factor in almost all the young patients

 - Many believe the diabetes rate began to skyrocket when Indians stopped living off the land and began using government rations.

 - The high number of cases among South Asian people has been attributed to genetic factors, including a predisposition to storing more fat.

 - A decline in physical activity through increased car use and a lack of open spaces for exercise is another major factor for the increase in the number of diabetics.